Sefa314159/Technical-Questionnaire-Problem4-5/README.md

 2) run the problem4.py and problem5.py

-3) I've also thrown the answers into JupiterLab, you can find these instructions by simply clicking on 'solution.ipynb'.
+3) I've also thrown the answers into JupiterLab, you can find these solutions by simply clicking on 'solution.ipynb'.